daltondiaz/async-jobs/README.md

 `go run.`

-## Table
+## Table (Optional)

-If the table job ins't existi you can use this create table:
+When the application start is checked if the table job exists, if not create, but if this not happen you can run the following create table:

 ```sql
 create table job (id INTEGER primary key AUTOINCREMENT,